GangLiu77/GangLiu77.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🧑🏻 Bio
-I am currently a senior undergraduate student at Beijing University of Posts and Telecommunications (BUPT) and Queen Mary University of London joint program.
+Hello!
+My name is Gang Liu(刘纲).
+I am currently a senior undergraduate student at Beijing University of Posts and Telecommunications (BUPT) and Queen Mary University of London joint program, and my major is telecommunications Engineering.

 From 2023 to 2024, I conducted research on wireless optical communication under the guidance of [Prof.Renzhi Yuan](https://scholar.google.com/citations?user=vuiBkVIAAAAJ&hl=en&oi=ao) at **BUPT**.
 In the summer of 2024, I participated in the iSURE program at the **University of Notre Dame**, where I conducted research on physiological signal processing under the supervision of [Prof.Zhi Zheng](https://engineering.nd.edu/faculty/zhi-zheng/).